This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Oral Health Issues

-According to the U.S. National Institutes of Health, studies indicate “that the more severe the neurological insult in children with CP, the higher is the risk of dental disease.”
+According to studies, the more severe the damage in a child with CP, the higher the risk of any kind of dental disease.
 [5]

 Other conditions associated with cerebral palsy and oral health include: